arjunkdave/arjunkdave.github.io/README.md

 - 🧠 **Simultaneous Turn-Based Gameplay**: Both players submit their moves, without knowing their opponent's move and then they are executed at the same time, requiring predictive strategy.
 - 🎮 **Custom Input Controller**: Combines mouse/trackpad and keyboard input for intuitive gameplay.
-- 🏛️ **Campus-Themed Map**: Nodes represent buildings on Olin’s campus, with connections based on real geography.
 - 🔁 **Model-View-Controller Architecture**: A clean separation of concerns for better scalability and testing.

 ---